Estimates a target parameter of interest, such as an average treatment effect (ATE), using Debiased Machine #Learning (DML).

 fits

-A list with the the predictions of each repetition.
+A list with the predictions of each repetition.

 results